Peter-Kashynski/Projects/Hold Em'/README.md

-This project is a texas hold em' website that contains some quick notes about the most important aspects of the game.
+This project is a full stack texas hold em' website that contains some quick notes about the most important aspects of the game.
-It features a hand calulator which displays the equity a hand has.
+It also features a hand calulator and a secure login function.

 visit think link to explore - https://my-hold-em-82d49baa6e75.herokuapp.com/login